This page is a work in progress and gets less short by the day.

 Similarly, whilst per pupil education spending is very high outcomes are only middling and completion rates in vocational courses are 'weak'.
 There are also problems in higher education with some low student satisfaction scores and weakness in terms of international rankings given spending on the sector.
 On the other hand, participation rates are high although timely completion is problematic and post-education literacy is worrying in 10% of graduates.

-With regard to welfare 10% of the working population now receive disability benefits compared to 6.5% in the UK.
+With regard to welfare 10 per cent of the working population now receive disability benefits compared to 6.5% in the UK.
 And among 60-64 year-olds, one third of women and nearly one quarter of men are on disability benefit.

 Since 2013 Norway has been governed by a centre-right minority government of the Conservative and populist Progress Party (which won 16% of the national vote). .